How to Make an Easy Garden Flag

 I love repurposing old and weathered fencing.
 However, if you don’t have access to such materials, you can still make a great Easy Garden Flag for your flower bed or patio.
-I’m going to show you exactly how you can make this easy project.
+I will show you exactly how you can make this easy project.

 The supplies you will need to make your Easy Garden Flag: